Learn how to how to stop overthinking after being cheated on by your cheating husband or cheating wife.

 It is possible to do it alone, but not probable.

 Seek professional help from a caring and competent relationship specialist.
 Not just any mental health professional will do.
 You need to find someone who has the training and experience to deal with relationship betrayal and its aftermath.
-Below are resources where you can find professional help.
+At the bottom of this page are resources where you can find professional help.

-The mental and emotional anguish that you suffer from is the after-effects of having been betrayed by the very person that you believed you could trust the most.
-You are not responsible for all the pain you are suffering.
-It has been caused by your betraying partner.
-Nonetheless, you need to help yourself with your own healing.
-Just like if you were a passenger in a car accident was injured, you would do whatever it takes to get healthy again.
+You need to help yourself with your own healing.
+Just like if you were a passenger in a car that led to an injury caused by the driver’s carelessness, you would do whatever it takes to get healthy again.
+The healing would come from your efforts, not the careless driver.
 The same is true for having been injured by your partner’s affair.
-Take responsibility for your recovery and well-being — do something positive.
+Take responsibility for your recovery and well-being.